 Starting from MapTiler Desktop 11.3, it is possible to set the scaling factor value for Retina/HiDPI tiles.
 In previous versions, it had a fixed value of 2.0.
 To change this setting, go to Settings (macOS: Preferences) → Image.

 In this article, we have briefly explained the concept of HiDPI/Retina displays and shown you how to use MapTiler Desktop to make your maps look great on them as well.
-By now, you should have a better idea, how using this setting will impact the look of the rendered map.
+By now, you should have a better idea, of how using this setting will impact the look of the rendered map.